vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 A Level 2 file can specify up to two `expertise` tags per photographer.
 Detailed instructions for creating Level 2 files can be found in [Level2_aanmaken_EN](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/Documentation/Level2_aanmaken_EN.md).
-This FAQ covers the purpose and optimal use of the app's `expertise` tags.
+This FAQ covers the use and management the app's `expertise` tags.

 ## Basics